phoban01/gitops-component-cli/README.md

 ** An experimental tool to manage components for GitOps **

+Note this is very early stages work with many rough edges and performance is quite slow.

 ## Getting started

 The componet CLI is a tool to enable building, shipping and deploying OCM components.